francisnazareth/find-the-best-karak/README.md

 > [!TIP]
 > http-server is a simple, zero-configuration command-line static HTTP server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development and learning.

-3. Open your web browser and navigate to `http://localhost:{port_number}/src/`.
+ 3.Open your web browser and navigate to `http://localhost:{port_number}/src/`.
 For example, if your port number is 8082, you would go to `http://localhost:8082/src/`.

    ![Gameplay](./Assets/image-8.png)